 - Have an approved payment plan with Student Academic & Financial Services using a combination of the above options.

-Students who do not fulfill their financial obligation by the published due date may have their housing assignment removed.
-In addition, students' class schedules for the 2019–20 academic year may be revoked.
+Students who do not fulfill their financial obligation by the published due date will not be able to select their housing assignment.
+In addition, students' class schedules for the 2021–22 academic year may be revoked.